• Skip to primary navigation

 I will not start any conversation about this.
 If asked, will emphasize how a large group of divers with different backgrounds, languages, nationalities, specialties was able to coordinate itself and work on the same direction in such a short time, until we achieved success.

-You can find more reference to Fernando’s participation in the Tham Luang Cave rescue effort on this article from ELPAIS.
+You can find more references to Fernando’s participation in the Tham Luang Cave rescue effort in this article from ELPAIS.

-On lighter note: you might like this account of a diver’s encounter with a sea turtle.
+On a lighter note: you might like this account of a diver’s encounter with a sea turtle.

 Related Posts: